 China Says: 'Life expectancy of Tibetans is 67 years, almost double the 35.5 years prior to the liberation of Tibet.
 Between 2006 and 2010 1.7 billion yuan was spent to finance free medical services for Tibetan farmers and herders' (15a).

 Reality: Infant and child mortality rates remain among the highest in the world.
 Coercively settled nomads report that promised healthcare provision is seldom available, whilst Tibetans generally find healthcare unaffordable (15b).
 The rise in prostitution in Lhasa raises concerns about AIDs.
 Dissent significantly affects life expectancy; those injured in demonstrations are too afraid to seek medical treatment and deaths linked to detention are common.
-In January 2012 respected monk Geshi Tsultrim Gyaltso died from injuries sustained in prison since his arrest in July 2011 (15c).
+In 2014, Goshul Lobsang and Tenzin Choedak both died days after release from prison as a result of torture endured during their detention (15c).